KUKHUA/tunnelchat/README.md

 # Tunnel Chat

 Tunnel Chat is a web-based chat application that allows users to create and join chat rooms using unique tunnel IDs.
-The application supports Markdown and HTML for message formatting and ensures security by sanitizing user inputs.
+The application supports Markdown and HTML for message formatting.

 ## Features

 - Create and join chat rooms using unique tunnel IDs
 - Support for Markdown and HTML in messages
-- Input sanitization to prevent XSS attacks
-- User-friendly interface with Bootstrap styling
-- Option to enable encryption for messages
+- Download chat logs esaily

 ## Getting Started